The effects of e-learning units on 13-14-year-old students’ misconceptions regarding some elementary chemical concepts Scientific paper

 Abstract

 Students’ misconceptions in science can lead to a range of learning difficulties if the teacher does not choose the appropriate teaching strategies to reduce their frequency.
-In this paper, 13-14-year-old students’ misconceptions regarding structure and states of matter, pure substances, and mixtures are explored.
-The teaching strategy with e-learning material was applied to examine its effects on the frequency of misconceptions.
+In this paper, 13–14-year-old students’ misconceptions regarding structure and states of matter, pure substances, and mixtures are explored.
+The teaching strategy with E-learning material was applied to examine its effects on the frequency of misconceptions.
 The research was conducted in urban schools in Bosnia and Herzegovina with 7th- and 8th-grade students.
 Findings pointed to the misconceptions originating in transferring the macroscopic observations into the submicroscopic level and in misinterpretation of the size of particles.
-Students who used e-learning material at school mostly had lower percentages of misconceptions in comparison to students from the control group and students who accessed the same e-learning material from their home.
-This indicates that the e-learning strategy could have promising results if applied more extensively at schools.
-This study aims to direct teachers’ attention toward applying e-learning in chemistry teaching, for students to gain scientifically accepted knowledge and to reduce the occurrence of misconceptions.
+Students who used E-learning material at school mostly had lower percentages of misconceptions in comparison to students from the control group and students who accessed the same E-learning material from their home.
+This indicates that the E-learning strategy could have promising results if applied more extensively at schools.
+This study aims to direct teachers’ attention toward applying E-learning in chemistry teaching, for students to gain scientifically accepted knowledge and to reduce the occurrence of misconceptions.

 Downloads